CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

 To assemble the intermediates with DART, we will follow these steps:

-1. **Ligand Selection**: We will first create a separate ligand set for each binding site so that we can control where different ligands coordinate in the square-planar ``2-1-1`` geometry.
-The first set contains a single Br ligand, the second one a single phenyl ligand, and the third one all suitable P-N donor ligands.
+**1. Ligand Selection**: We will first create a separate ligand set for each binding site so that we can control where different ligands coordinate in the square-planar ``2-1-1`` geometry.
+The first set contains a single Br ligand, the second one a single Ph ligand, and the third one all suitable P,N-donor ligands.

-2. **Assembler Configuration**:
+**2. Assembler Configuration**:

    - Assemble all possible ligand combinations.
-   - Fix bromine and phenyl ligands within each complex, varying only the P-N donor ligands.
+   - Fix Ph and Br ligands within each complex, varying only the P,N-donor ligands.
-   - Instruct DART to do a user-defined rotation of the phenyl ligand to prevent collisions with the P-N donor ligands.
+   - Instruct DART to do a user-defined rotation of the Ph ligand to prevent collisions with the P,N-donor ligands.
-   - Generate all possible isomers of each complex.
+   - Generate all possible geometric isomers of each complex.

 Target Ligands via Ligand Filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To initiate the assembly process within DART, we will create three distinct ligand databases, each corresponding to a specific binding site of our square-planar ``2-1-1`` complexes:

-1. ``ligand_db_Br.jsonlines`` : containing 1 ligand (bromine).
+1. ``ligand_db_Br.jsonlines`` : containing 1 ligand (Br).
-2. ``ligand_db_phenyl.jsonlines`` : containing 1 ligand (phenyl).
+2. ``ligand_db_phenyl.jsonlines`` : containing 1 ligand (Ph).
-3. ``ligand_db_P_N_donors.jsonlines`` : containing 173 neutral P-N donor ligands.
+3. ``ligand_db_P_N_donors.jsonlines`` : containing 173 neutral P,N-donor ligands.

-**Creating the Bromine Dataset**
+**Creating the Br Dataset**

 Let's start with creating the Br database.
 First, make a new file called ``ligandfilters_Br.yml`` with the following content: